Mobile App Development Process: 6 Steps (2023)

-The following six steps are critical to any successful enterprise mobility strategy.
+There are six steps to create any successful enterprise mobility strategy.

 1. Define Your Business Needs

 - What are the enterprise mobility trends in your industry?

-- What are the core products & services of your business?
+- What are the core products and services of your business?

-- Where do you see your business in 3, 5, and 10 years from now?
+- Where do you see your business in the next 3, 5, and 10 years?

-- What are some of the bottleneck areas in your business?
+- Where are the bottlenecks in your business?

 - Who are your customers?